Weed & Pest Control

 Yellow Toadflax

-OWL INSTALLATION
+OWL BOX INSTALLATION & CLEANING

 Canyon County Weed & Pest Control is offering to help residents manage pocket gophers and other rodents by installing Barn Owl houses on their property.
 Barn Owls offer an effective form of natural pest control that often provides better results than conventional trapping or poisons.
 The use of Barn Owls for pest control is also eco-friendly, and requires little to no maintenance.
 The Army Corps of Engineers estimates that it takes 3,000 gophers a year, plus mice and voles, to sustain a pair of owls and their young.